mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 Last time I posted the support engineer job, I [received 221 applicants in 30 days](/retrospectives/2022/03/#hiring-a-support-engineer-the-job-posting).
 This time, there were 802 applications in only two weeks.
 There were so many applicants that I had to do things to actively reduce the number of applicants, and I eventually closed applications entirely after two weeks.

 I wanted to pause the listings while I caught up, but We Work Remotely, annoyingly, doesn't let you pause posts.
-You either delete them permanently and forfeit all the time you've paid for or you leave them running and attract more candidates than you can handle.
+You either delete them permanently and forfeit all the time you've paid for, or you leave them running and attract more candidates than you can handle.

 As a workaround, I left the job listings up, but I changed the location requirement from "Worldwide" to "US only."
 There's nothing about the role that strictly requires candidates to live in the US, but it was the best way I could think of to slow the flow of applications without totally taking down the post.